 If you’re planning to set up a home theater, you’ve come across both Dolby Atmos and Dolby Digital.
 But what are the differences between the two, and what can you expect in terms of sound quality?

-Dolby Atmos is more advanced than Dolby Digital, offering 3D surround sound (as opposed to 2D) while allowing up to 128 channels on a single device (compared to 6).
-Ultimately, they both produce great sound, but Dolby Atmos is the better option in terms of immersion and audio quality.
+Dolby Atmos is more advanced than Dolby Digital, offering 3D surround sound audio (as opposed to 2D) while allowing up to 128 channels on a single device (compared to 6).
+Ultimately, they both produce great sound, but Dolby Atmos is the better option in terms of immersion and audio quality available in the home.

-Read on to find out everything you need to know about the differences between Dolby Atmos and Dolby Digital to help you decide which is best for your home application.
+Read on to find out everything you need to know about the contrasts between the different options for Dolby sound, both Atmos and Digital help you decide which is best for your home application.

 What are the Differences Between Dolby Atmos and Dolby Digital?

-When it comes to home theatre, Dolby Atmos and Dolby Digital are two of the leading options.
+Regarding home theatre, Dolby Atmos and Digital from Dolby Laboratories are two of the leading options.
 But what are some of the differences?
 Well, here’s what you can expect from the two sound systems in a nutshell:

 Dolby Atmos